SciTechStrategies/rlev-2022/README.md

 ## Installation

 The code is written in Python.
 We ran the model using Python version 3.10.4.
-We include an `environment.yml` file for building a [Conda] environment with the correct Python version.
+We include an `environment.yml` file for building a Conda environment with the correct Python version.

-Dependencies can be installed via [pip]: `pip install -r requirements.txt`.
+Dependencies can be installed via pip: `pip install -r requirements.txt`.

 ## Testing